xavi-/beeline/README.markdown

 The `beeline` library contains the following three methods:

 - `bee.route(routes)`: Used to create a new router.
-It returns a function called `rtn_fn` that takes [ServerRequest](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerRequest) and [ServerResponse](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerResponse) objects as parameters.
+It returns a function called `rtn_fn` that takes [ServerRequest](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerRequest) and [ServerResponse](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerResponse) objects as parameters.
 The `routes` parameter is an objects that maps rules to handlers.
 See examples section for more details.
 - `bee.staticFile(path, mimeType)`: This is a utility method that is used to quickly expose static files.
-It returns a function called `rtn_fn` that takes [ServerRequest](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerRequest) and [ServerResponse](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerResponse) objects as parameters.
+It returns a function called `rtn_fn` that takes [ServerRequest](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerRequest) and [ServerResponse](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerResponse) objects as parameters.
 When `rtn_fn` is called, the file contents located at `path` are served (via the ServerResponse) with the `Content-Type` set to the `mimeType` parameter.
 If the file at `path` does not exist a `404` is served.
 Note that the `Cache-Control` header on the response is given a very large max age and all `Set-Cookie` headers are removed.
 Here's an example of how you might use `bee.staticFile`:

         bee.route({
             "/robots.txt": bee.staticFile("./content/robots.txt", "text/plain")
         });
 - `bee.staticDir(path, mimeTypes)`: This is utility method is used to expose directories of files.
-It returns a function called `rtn_fn` that takes a [ServerRequest](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerRequest) object, a [ServerResponse](http://nodejs.org/docs/v0.4.5/api/http.html#http.ServerResponse) object, and an array of strings called `matches` as parameters.
+It returns a function called `rtn_fn` that takes a [ServerRequest](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerRequest) object, a [ServerResponse](http://nodejs.org/docs/v0.6.10/api/http.html#http.ServerResponse) object, an optional third parameter, and an array of strings called `matches` as parameters.
 Whenever `rtn_fn` is called, the items of `matches` are joined together and then concatenated to `path`.
 The resulting string is assumed to be a path to a specific file.
 If this file exists, its contents are served (via the ServerResponse) with the `Content-Type` set to the value that corresponds to the file's extension in the `mimeTypes` object.
 If the resulting string doesn't point to an existing file or if the file's extension is not found in `mimeTypes`, then a `404` is served.
 Also, file extensions require a leading period (`.`) and are assumed to be lowercase.
 Note that the `Cache-Control` header on the response is given a very large max age and all `Set-Cookie` headers are removed.
 Here's an example of how you might use `bee.staticDir`:

         bee.route({
             // /pics/mofo.png serves ./content/pics/mofo.png